 Meanwhile, the fellow is telling us fact B. Now we have two facts to memorize.
 We’re so busy doing it that we miss fact C completely.
 And so it goes up to fact Z. We catch a few facts, garble several others, and completely miss the rest.

-It is a significant fact that only about 25 per cent of persons listening to a formal talk are able to grasp the speaker’s central idea.
+It is a significant fact that only about 25 percent of people listening to a formal talk are able to grasp the speaker’s central idea.
 To develop this skill requires an ability to recognize conventional organizational patterns, transitional language, and the speaker’s use of recapitulation.
 Fortunately, all of these items can be readily mastered with a bit of effort.

 Our research has shown that our 100 worst listeners thought that note-taking and outlining were synonyms.
 They believed there was but one way to take notes—by making an outline.